bjackson14/pts-webcomponents/README.md

 A webcomponent library written purely in TypeScript that can be used with or without a framework.

 ## HTML Implementation
 Import the JavaScript file using a `<script>` tag into the html file.
+To import all web components import `index.js`.

 ```
 <!DOCTYPE html>